 You must meet the standards of each of these three pillars to be a J. Wood Platt Scholar.
 They are:

-Have a clear financial need
+You must have a clear financial need

 Your parents cannot be members at a private golf club

 The step-by-step process in applying for a J. Wood Platt Scholarship:

 1 — Be enrolled, or plan to be enrolled, full-time as a degree-seeking student.
 We offer scholarships for up to five years, primarily to undergraduate students.
 For those considering graduate school, we require that you were a Platt Scholar as an undergraduate for at least two years to receive benefits as a graduate student.

 2 — Complete the online J. Wood Platt scholarship application by April 25th (Click Create an Account & Apply below).

 3 — Provide a letter of recommendation from your club’s caddie manager, or director of outside operations, attesting to your work record (one-page maximum).
 We require at least 30 rounds caddied annually to be considered as a Platt Scholar, or a certain amount of hours worked in a Service to Golf position.

 4 — Provide a copy of your high school transcript, through the completion of your junior year.
 If you are already enrolled in college, supply your most recent transcript.
 Please note that we require a cumulative grade point average of at least 2.5 to be maintained while in college.

 5 — Obtain a copy of your Student Aid Report, or FAFSA, which must include your EFC (Expected Family Contribution) score.
 You can access this at the link below.